Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Related Works

 \subsection{The Novelty of the Paper}

-In this paper, we consider a classic blockchain-driven distributed learning scenario, which includes devices that are willing to use their data to participate in decentralized learning and a large blockchain network supported by edge nodes with abundant storage and computing resources.
+In this paper, we consider a classic blockchain-driven distributed learning scenario, which includes devices eager to leverage their data for participation in decentralized learning processes and a large blockchain network supported by edge nodes with abundant storage and computing resources.
 We exploit the sharding architecture \cite{luu2016securesharding} to split the large-scale blockchain network into multiple shards to enhance the parallelism of consensus, which significantly scales up the overall throughput and reduces the storage requirement of blockchain nodes.
-Besides, we design a DAG-based mainchain to enable the asynchronous process of models trained by each shard, which can efficiently speed the validation and aggregation of shard models.
+Further, we design a DAG-based mainchain to enable the asynchronous processing of models trained by each shard, which can efficiently speed up the validation and aggregation of shard models.